-- A. Comply with CRI 104, Section 7.2, "Site Conditions; Temperature and Humidity" and Section 7.12, "Ventilation." - B. Environmental Limitations: Do not install carpet until wet work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at the levels indicated for Project when occupied for its intended use. - C. Do not install carpet over concrete slabs until slabs have cured, are sufficiently dry to bond with adhesive, and have pH range recommended by carpet manufacturer. - 1.
-Test concrete sub-floors for acceptable moisture and alkalinity levels prior to installation of carpet systems in accordance with manufacturer's recommendations. - D. Floors must be free of dust, oils, grease, or other foreign matter. - E. Where items are indicated for installation on top of carpet, install carpet before installing these items. - F. Allow installation to cure for a minimum of 24 hours before subjecting it to any traffic, moving of furniture, or other heavy equipment.
+- A. Comply with CRI 104, Section 7.2, "Site Conditions; Temperature and Humidity" and Section 7.12, "Ventilation." - B. Environmental Limitations: Do not install carpet until wet work in spaces is complete and dry, and ambient temperature and humidity conditions are maintained at the levels indicated for Project when occupied for its intended use. - C. Floors must be free of dust, oils, grease, or other foreign matter. - D. Allow installation to cure for a minimum of 24 hours before subjecting it to any traffic, moving of furniture, or other heavy equipment.